 Safety legislation does not always accord with current knowledge on safety, for the simple reason that new scientific data are always being published.
-Guidelines are periodically made more stringent, but they are almost never loosened, even when new information suggests it.
+Guidelines are periodically made more stringent, but they are almost never loosened, even when new information suggests that this would make sense.
 Regulators don’t like to admit that they were wrong, and this is especially true of the European Union.
 In the United States, although the FDA has few regulations that directly restrict cosmetic ingredients, most manufacturers, especially the larger ones, follow both IFRA guidelines and EU regulations.
 Taken together, these result in some extremely stringent measures for essential oils.

 The reason that US manufacturers follow EU guidelines is because, if they sell internationally, they use one formulation that works in all regions – multiple formulations are uneconomic.
 And, although IFRA guidelines are technically a voluntary code, they are very widely adhered to for two reasons.
 One, most suppliers of fragrance to the large cosmetic companies are full members of IFRA, and as such they formally agree to follow the IFRA code.
 Two, even non-members want to be sure they are manufacturing safe products, plus they don’t want to risk the possible legal ramifications of not adhering to industry best-practice guidelines.
 IFRA recently put out a video called Making Scents, which you can find here.